docsbydesign/piClinic/docs/vision.md

 By coding the diagnoses at the time of the patient's visit, _**piClinic**_ systems can provide accurate and timely summaries of clinic activities.
 Periodic reports and statistical summaries of clinic activity can be prepared in seconds instead of days.

-### Photocopy of Patient Records

-Advanced users can save photos of patient records and related patient information and attached to patient visit information.